HOW TO LEARN THE ANATOMY OF LAVENDER

 Caylx - commonly called The Bud.
 This is the part of the plant that is harvested for culinary uses.

 Corolla - flower petals, is produced from the Caylx.
 Very little to no flavor for culinary uses.

 Spike - The section of where the Caylx and Corolla begin to grow on the stem.

 Bract - the leaf like material that is removed during our cleaning process.

 We grow lavender in the most unique way, above ground in barrels.
 We didn't like the idea of having to get down on our knees for every plant so Bryan had a thought...raise the plants.
 Our barrels are 55 gallon food grade drums cut in half.
 We filled those barrels with some great dirt and put our baby lavender plants in there.
 Now we can't get those plants to slow down.

 HOW WE CLEAN

-Once we harvest, the bundles are hung upside down to dry.
-We remove the buds from the stems and then use a vacuum cleaner process to remove dust and leaves.
+Once we harvest, the lavender is set to dry out.
+We remove the Calyx (buds) from the Spike (stems) and then use a shaker & vacuum cleaner process to remove dust, leaves and small stems (chaff).

 Once the Calyx (buds) are removed from the Spike (lavender stem), we place them in our shaker to seperate the Calyx from unwanted items.